Energy Bars with Protein for Satiety

 Of course, it depends on what else is eaten during the meals, but most people don’t need a snack containing more than 100-150 calorie bar for a quick pick-me-up snack.
 So, you might want to eat just half of many of the ones listed below.
 If you can’t just eat half, choose one of the mini versions listed below.

 I tend to reach for bars that contain around 10g protein.
 They tend to have more “staying power” than the mostly-carb containing bars.
 In other words, they tend to keep us satisfied longer so hunger doesn’t come back so quickly.
+But maybe 3-4g protein is enough for you?

 Most have added sugars.
 I avoid the ones that are too sweet because overly sweet foods don’t satisfy me…they only make me want to eat more.
 So before reaching for a bar, check the ingredients.
 Many bars are no more nutritious than regular cookies.